yasufadhili/spend/README.md

 ## Privacy and Simplicity first

 Spend respects data and time.
-There’s no signup, no ads, and no hidden tracking – just install and start tracking.
+There's no signup, no ads, and no hidden tracking – just install and start tracking.
 Perfect for guys who value privacy, speed, and simplicity in personal finance tools.

-## Download

-Downdload the Android APK [here]()